🧮 Numbers & Quantity

 - Point – from Latin punctum, meaning something pricked or a small mark

-📐 Angle Relationships – Etymologies
+📐 Angle Relationships

 - Angle – from Latin angulus, meaning corner, nook, or bend.
 It is a diminutive of angus or angere, meaning to bend, compress, or tighten.
-The same root gives rise to words like anguish (emotional tightening) and ankle (a bend in the leg).
-In geometry, an angle describes the space formed by two lines diverging from a common point — the vertex.
+The same root gives us words like anguish (emotional tightness) and ankle (a bend in the leg).

 - Perpendicular – from Latin perpendiculum, meaning plumb line (from per = thoroughly, + pendere = to hang) — something that hangs straight down forms a right angle

-- Parallel – from Greek parallēlos, from para (beside) + allēlōn (each other) — lines “beside each other” that never meet
+- Parallel – from Greek parallēlos, from para (beside) + allēlōn (each other) — lines “beside each other” that never meet.

 - Protractor – from Latin protrahere (to draw forth or stretch out) — the name evolved from the instrument’s use in extending or measuring angles